 I've been contacted by an enforcement agent

-If you have not paid your council tax a court can grant a council tax liability order.
+If you have not paid council tax a court can grant a council tax liability order.
 If the court makes the order, it means the council can use debt enforcement measures.

-One of the measures we can take is to pass your account to an enforcement agent (bailiff).
+One of the measures we can take is to pass your account on to an enforcement agent (bailiff).
 We use Rundles as an enforcement agent.